 Leaving your marriage for your affair partner?
-First, here’s the bad news.
-More than 75% of marriages that begin as affairs never get to celebrate their 5th wedding anniversary.
+First, here's the unwelcome news: More than 75% of marriages that begin as affairs never get to celebrate their 5th wedding anniversary.

 And only a fraction (less than 5%) of affair partners ever marry in the first place.

 At CTI we only do science-based couples therapy in couples retreats across the USA.
 Sometimes we find that we are working with a couple who began their relationship as affair partners.
 We often see these couples as early as 2 years from their wedding date.

 Leaving your marriage for your affair partner?
 Here are 8 predictable issues that you will need to grapple with to increase your odds of success: